 Trail Knee

-The trail knee will flex slightly and point toward the instep of the trail foot.
+In golf fundamentals, the trail knee will flex slightly and point toward the instep of the trail foot, which is crucial for proper golf swing mechanics.

 Check

-Golf Fundamental 5 for Beginners - How to perform a correct lower body turn on your backswing.
+Golf Fundamentals 5 for Beginners - Learn how to execute a proper lower body turn during your backswing to enhance your golf swing mechanics.

 Highlander School of Golf